Pret-a-LLOD/Fintan/3a-core-components.md

 * `tdbPath` to specify a custom directory to create the temporary TDB database
 * `iteratorQuery` for `ITERATE_CONSTRUCT` mode.
 Must be a select query.
 * `constructQuery` for `ITERATE_CONSTRUCT` mode.
 Must be a construct or describe query.
 * `initUpdate` for any mode.
-Optional update which is executed a single time at startup to initialize the recursion or prepare the data (e.g. to insert a “next” marker.)
+Optional array of updates which are executed a single time at startup to initialize the recursion or prepare the data (e.g. to insert a “next” marker.)
 * `recursiveUpdate` for `RECURSIVE_UPDATE` mode.
-Repeated until it produces empty target graphs.
+Array/list of updates repeated until they produce empty target graphs.
 * `segmentStreams` for `RECURSIVE_UPDATE` mode specify which of the target graphs host the target segments.
 Only these graphs are streamed after each recursion.
 * `deltaStreams` for `RECURSIVE_UPDATE` mode specifies a list of graphs whose content should be streamed after the last recursion.